scala/docs.scala-lang/_overviews/toolkit/upickle-files.md

 ## Read and write Scala objects using JSON

-To read and write Scala objects to and from files, using JSON, you can use uPickle and OS-Lib as follows:
+To read and write Scala objects to and from JSON files, you can use uPickle and OS-Lib as follows:

 {% tabs 'object' class=tabs-scala-version %}
 {% tab 'Scala 2' %}